I have always enjoyed the hobby of photography,

 birds, but it also includes some great birds from Santa Barbara County, Imperial

 County (Bean Goose), Kern County (Le Conte's Thrasher), San Luis Obispo County

 (Ivory Gull), and Ventura County (Indigo Bunting).
 All species, both birds (66)

 and other natural (8) are annotated with species common names and locations.
 The format is 16:9

-"More Birds & Other natural Things Volume 5"--Again, this is mostly Ventura County bird,
+"More Birds & Other natural Things Volume 5"--This DISC is mostly Ventura County bird,

 but also a few from San Luis Oispo and Imperial Counties.
 All species, both birds (60)